btch/bazarr-qc/README.md

 After syncing 5000 subtitles my experience is:

-  - SOME files above +-5 seconds will produce a good sync
+  - SOME files above +-5 seconds will produce a good sync.

   - ALMOST all files +- 20 seconds will produce a bad sync.